 - Better quality care: When a practitioner can instantly pull up a patient's complete history, they can make better-informed clinical decisions.
 This ensures continuity and a consistently high standard of care.

-This intense focus on the patient experience builds loyalty.
-When patients feel their time is respected and they're kept well-informed, they're far more likely to stick with their treatment plan, recommend you to their friends and family, and come back whenever they need help in the future.
+This focus on the patient experience builds loyalty.
+When patients feel their time is respected and they're kept well-informed, they're far more likely to stick with their treatment plan, recommend you to their friends and family, and return whenever they need help in the future.

 How to Choose the Right Physiotherapy Software for Your Clinic